Phase 3 Trial of Autologous Dendritic Cell Immunotherapy (AGS-003) Plus Standard Treatment of Advanced Renal Cell Carcinoma (RCC) (ADAPT)

 Key Inclusion Criteria for Treatment Study:

-- Advanced disease, histologically assessed as RCC, with a component of clear cell histology
+- Advanced disease, histologically assessed as RCC, with predominantly clear cell histology

-- Measurable metastatic disease that can be monitored throughout the course of the study participation per RECIST 1.1 (refer to Appendix C)
+- Metastatic disease (measurable or non-measurable) that can be monitored throughout the course of the study participation per RECIST 1.1

-- Subjects who are candidates for a first-line therapy initiating with sunitinib
+- Subjects who are candidates for standard first-line therapy initiating with sunitinib

 - Time from diagnosis to treatment < 1 year